-Written by Paul Arestides, Transforming Lives Trainee
+Written by Eve Goddard, Transforming Lives Trainee.

 With an unpredictable climate it can cause issues if newts, frogs or toads breed earlier with higher risks of frozen ponds, spawn and eggs.
 Being more active over winter could also have negative impacts on our species life expectancy- using up energy reserves when they would normally be brumating.
 Food sources will be scarce over the winter months, so feeding becomes harder.